SSoelvsten/adiar/FUTURE_WORK.md

 _Meta-products_ representation [[Coudert92](#references)] of sets in BDDs and the functions related to it.

-### Linear Optimisation
+### Boolean Optimisation

-Donald Knuth solved the NP-complete _travelling salesman_  problem to optimality in a graph of 50 nodes in one of his [lectures](https://youtu.be/SQE21efsf7Y?t=3776).
+Donald Knuth solved the NP-complete combinatorial _travelling salesman_ problem (and many others) to optimality in a graph of 50 nodes in one of his [lectures](https://youtu.be/SQE21efsf7Y?t=3776) and also in *The Art of Programming Volume 4A* on page 208 - 214.
+Given Adiar already being competetive for combinatorial problems, this seems like an interesting way to go.

-If we want to support the same, we need to derive the optimal solution given a linear cost function on the input variables for a BDD / ZDD.
-That is, the value of a path is derived from a list of _integers_/_floats_ constants; each constant is added to the value of a path, if one followed the _true_ edge rather than the _false_ edge.

-One should be able to derive this value of the best (i.e. minimal or maximal) solution in O(sort(N)) I/Os with a similar algorithm as for Counting paths.
-The question then is, how does one (a) maintain the entire path traversed or (b) reconstruct said path?
+We should be able to derive the best (i.e. minimal or maximal) solution in O(sort(N)) I/Os with a similar algorithm as for Counting paths.
+The question then is, how does one (a) maintain the entire path(s) of possible best solutions traversed or (b) reconstruct the best path?
 I think (b) is the most promising by using O(N) extra space and time after the initial sweep.

+Alternatively, one may want to look into recreating the Counting algorithm bottom-up and then generalising it for this application.

 ### Advanced satisfiability functions
 The number of satisfiable assignments can be very large (even larger than